 Cleansing is one of the primary and essential steps in your skincare routine.
 It removes the dirt and grime that accumulates throughout the day.
 For sensitive skin, it is better if you do not over-cleanse.

 Melissa Piliang, who specializes in dermatopathology at Cleveland Clinic, tells in an article on SELF on what over-cleansing does, “Think about it like butter on a knife.
 If you put it under cold water, that fat on the knife doesn’t go anywhere.
 But if you put it under warm water, those lipids will melt away.
 It’s the same kind of issue with the lipid layer in our skin.
 If you put your skin in hot water or you use harsh soaps, then it tends to wash that outer protective fatty layer away.”

 Cleanse once or twice a day at most in order to prevent any further stripping of the natural oils on your face.

 There are three main types of cleansers you’ll see on the market; gel, milky/cream and foam cleansers.
-Opt for a gel-based or milky cleansers instead of foam cleansers as they tend to strip your natural oils and can be irritating on your skin.
+Opt for gel-based or milky cleansers instead of foam cleansers as they tend to strip your natural oils and can be irritating to your skin.

 How To Cleanse Your Face Properly?